Getting advice about your finances

 You may benefit from financial advice when you are thinking about how best to spend or save your money.
 It’s important to know find out what financial products will suit your needs best.
 For example;

 - when you’re shopping around for a financial product such as a pension, mortgage, or savings and investments,

-- when you’re planning for your future e.g. deciding when to retire or, planning how to pay for any care needs you may have
+- when you’re planning for your future such as, deciding when to retire or, planning how to pay for your care and support you may have

 How can I get financial advice?

 There are two ways of finding financial advice.
 You can:

 - Gather your own general information: available from banks, building societies, adverts or online.
 You then have to weigh up the options and make your own decisions.
 This advice is usually available for free.

 - Seek independent financial advice: from an independent organisation or adviser either over the phone or face to face.
 This advice is tailored to you as the advisor will assess your personal circumstances before recommending financial products that are suitable for you.
 There is usually a charge for this advice.